railis/deeper_hash/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/deephash.
+Bug reports and pull requests are welcome on [GitHub](https://github.com/railis/deephash).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/deephash/blob/master/CODE_OF_CONDUCT.md).

 ## License